Among the main challenges that children with autism spectrum disorder (ASD) and their families face are meltdowns and outbursts.

 These problems could cause physical, verbal, and emotional damage, but that doesn't mean that you can't control them.

-In fact, this article was written to help you understand what outbursts and meltdowns are, their common signs, how you should handle them when they occur, and what you need to do to prevent them from happening, in the first place.
+In fact, this article was written to help you understand what outbursts, temper tantrums and meltdowns are, their common signs, how you should handle them when they occur, and what you need to do to prevent them from happening, in the first place.

 What is a meltdown/outburst?

-When autistic children find themselves in a stressful or overwhelming situation, they may become unable to regulate themselves and their sentiments.
+When autistic children find themselves in a stressful or overwhelming situation, they may become unable to well regulate emotions in themselves and their sentiments.
 A meltdown or outburst is an intense response to these feelings.

 What do outbursts look like?